 Which animal’s eye clours are RED at night?

 Many animals can have red or orange glowing eyes at night.
 Their eyeballs have a reflective layer behind them that allows light to be reflected back to whoever looks at them.

-That reflective eye color at night depends on several factors, including the animal’s actual eye color, the type of light, and how the retina is constructed.
+That reflective eye colour at night depends on several factors, including the animal’s actual eye colour, the type of light, and how the retina is constructed.

 Gator crocodiles have quite large eyeballs compared to their size.
 They often look red in the dark, making them look even more terrifying than before the night.

 Another animal with wood red or orange eyes in the dark is owls.
 They usually hunt just before it gets dark, and they have incredibly good hearing.
 But they also have pretty good eyesight.